Gavriel Mullokandov: Biography

+Gavriel Mullokandov was born on 8 April 1900 in Samarkand, then in the Emirate of Bukhara, to the famous Mullokandov family, who were a highly integral part of the Jews in Samarkand.
+Their family roots originate from Yemeni Jewish migrants, who came as merchants from the city of Aden to Shahrisabz in the early 18th century, later moving to Samarkand.
+The progenitor of the Mullokandov family was a Kohen, thus starting a long line of Kohanim, including Gavriel.

-Gavriel Mullokandov was born on 8 April 1900 in Samarkand to a family of music lovers.
-He got much of his musical training and experience from his older brothers and from the age of nine began to sing in synagogue.
-At the age of 11 Gavriel was already singing at weddings and concerts and the public loved him.
-From his childhood, he learned about the shashmaqam music style and could play a number of instruments, including the doira.
+As his family were music lovers, Gavriel got much of his musical training from his older brothers and from the age of nine began to sing in synagogue.
+At the age of 11 he was already singing at weddings and concerts, and the public loved him.
+From his childhood, he learned the shashmaqam music style and could play a number of instruments, including the doira.

 During the 1920s Gavriel worked with his brother Mikhael, who was also one of the greatest singers and musicians in Central Asia.
 In 1925–26 they were joined by Levi Bobokhanov, who once was a court musician of Emir of Bukhara.
 Bobokhanov was the tutor and mentor of the musician Mikhael Tolmasov, who later performed with Mullokandov at the Bukharian Jewish theatre Tarbut.

-In the 1930s Gavriel and Mikhael Mullokandov, together with other Bukharian activists, organized and received a commission to form the Bukharan Jewish Musical Drama Theater in Samarkand.
+In the 1930s Gavriel and Mikhael Mullokandov, together with other activists, organized and received a commission to form the Bukharan Jewish Musical Drama Theater in Samarkand.
 In it, they were joined by outstanding Bukharian Jewish performers such as Aron Saidov, Murduhai Bachaev and Bahor Kandhorov.
 After 1934, the theatre performed in Stalinabad (present-day Dushanbe) where a small community of Bukharian Jews lived; some joined as new performers in the troupe.
 However, due to repressive policies and Stalinist purges, the theatre closed in 1940.
 The Bukharan Jewish Musical Drama Theater opened in Israel years later and continued performing musicals in the Bukharian language.

 In 1936 Gavriel and Mikhael became the first Bukharian Jews awarded the title of People's Artist of Uzbekistan.
 In the following years Gavriel was awarded with many other government awards.
 In 1940 he was elected to the City Council of Samarkand.
-During the Second World War, Mullokandov was among the artists of Bukharian Jewish Theater, who traveled around the USSR performing in support of the war effort.
-Mullokandov was active in efforts to promote Bukharian Jewish culture.
-Songs that he sang and music that he played are saved in the archives of Uzbek and Tajik radio and television.
+During the Second World War, he was among the artists of Bukharian Jewish Theater, who traveled around the USSR performing in support of the war effort.
+Mullokandov was respected by Uzbeks, Tajiks, Russians, and was friends with Uzbek poet Gʻafur Gʻulom.
 In the late 1960s, Mullokandov established the ensemble 'Shashmaqom' that included musicians from several musical dynastic families, including Tolmasov.
 The group was honored with the 'People's Ensemble' title in 1973 and invited to perform as part of an academic study on Uzbek folk music.